ivanbenas/run_analysis/README.md

 The steps you have to perform in order to test this project are:

 1. Download the zip file with all needed data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-2. Unzip the dataSet in your working directory
+2. Unzip the dataSet in your working directory.
-3. Execute run_analysis.R in the same folder as the unziped data.
+3. Execute run_analysis.R in the folder 'UCI HAR Dataset/'.
 4. If you are success, then you have a new file "tidyDataSet.txt" with the  average of each variable for each activity and each subject.